Vertex Optimization Engine Update

 → vertex optimization (weld + cull + ordering) ← NEW

-→ STL serialization (stream)text
+→ STL serialization (stream)Impact

 - Smaller STL files: fewer redundant vertices and faces means faster uploads and faster slicing.